sherryxiaoyizhu/WebDevelopment/README.md

 Referencing to Museum of Candy project derived by Colt Steele.

-Photos in imgs folder: my puppy Copper the Golden Retriever and my kitten Penny the Scottish Straight.
-(Instagram @copper_penny_and_family)
+Puppy: Copper the Golden Retriever
+Kitten: Penny the Scottish Straight
+Follow me on Instagram Page @copper_penny_and_family